Massachusetts law about vacation leave

 Attorney General's advisory on vacation policies, Mass.
 Attorney General, 1999.

-Provides guidance to employers on establishing appropriate policies for vacation time, including whether employers can cap the accrual of vacation time or ask an employee to forfeit their earned wages and vacation time.
+Provides guidance to employers on establishing appropriate policies for vacation time, including whether employers can cap the accrual of vacation time, allow employees to "carry over" their accrued hours, or ask an employee to forfeit their earned wages and vacation time.

 How other leave and benefits can affect your Paid Family and Medical Leave, Department of Family and Medical Leave.